 Running and knee pain

-I think it is critical to appreciate that everything is connected in our bodies and how one area not working may or may not increase the load onto another and make the body compensate.
-Then knee is stuck between your hip and your foot and it is more likely that one of these is not working well and the knee pain is only the symptom.
+I think it is critical to appreciate that everything is connected in our bodies.
+How one area not working may or may not increase the load onto another and make the body compensate.
+Then knee is stuck between your hip and your foot.
+It is more likely that one of these is not working well and the knee pain is only the symptom.